syrilster/DesignPatterns/DesignPrinciples/OOO/README.md

 ## Coupling and Cohesion
 * Coupling between modules/components is their degree of mutual interdependence; lower coupling is better.
 * Cohesion of a single module/component is the degree to which its responsibilities form a meaningful unit; higher cohesion is better.
-SIngle Responsibility principle.
+Single Responsibility principle.